-This grant is shown as a long term liability within the accounts of WAD LLP payable to the Council as any proceeds from the sale of the assets will be due to either the Council or VIVID.
-Whilst neither the Council nor Aspect (Eastleigh) Ltd have control of WAD LLP and can not force a sale it is acknowledged that this sum is due back to the Council at some point in the future.
-This sum is included as a long term debtor within the accounts and is shown at note 18 on page 50.
+These grants are shown as a long term liability within the accounts of the LLPs payable to the Council as any proceeds from the sale of the assets will be due to either the Council or VIVID.
+Whilst neither the Council nor Aspect (Eastleigh) Ltd have control of either LLP and can not force a sale it is acknowledged that these sums are due back to the Council at some point in the future.
+These sums are included as long term debtors within the councils accounts and are shown at note 18 on page 51.
+The grants are held at cost not at fair value as required by IAS 39 as the council considers costs to be materially the same as fair value during the construction period.